ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: Evaluation Results

-ADiP is evaluated using attention workloads from three models: GPT-2 Medium \cite{radford2019language}, BERT Large \cite{devlin2019bert}, and BitNet-1.58B \cite{diao2023bitnet, wang20241}.
-GPT-2 Medium and BERT Large both feature 24 layers, a hidden size of 1024, and 16 attention heads with a head dimension of 64.
-GPT-2 Medium is a decoder-only model with a maximum sequence length of 1024 and operates at 8-bit precision, while BERT Large is an encoder-only model supporting sequences up to 512 tokens and operates at 4-bit precision.
-The attention (MHA) workload size for the GPT-2 Medium and BERT large models is nearly 309.24 GOPS, and 128.85 GOPS, respectively.
+ADiP is evaluated using matrix multiplication workloads derived from the attention layers of three models: GPT-2 medium \cite{radford2019language}, BERT large \cite{devlin2019bert}, and BitNet-1.58B \cite{diao2023bitnet, wang20241}.
+GPT-2 medium and BERT large both feature 24 layers, a hidden size of 1024, and 16 attention heads with a head dimension of 64.
+GPT-2 medium is a decoder-only model with a maximum sequence length of 1024 and operates at 8-bit precision, while BERT large is an encoder-only model supporting sequences up to 512 tokens and operates at 4-bit precision.
+The attention (MHA) workload size for the GPT-2 medium and BERT large models is nearly 309.24 GOPS, and 128.85 GOPS, respectively.
 In contrast, BitNet-1.58B is a significantly larger decoder model with 30 layers, a hidden size of 2560, 20 attention heads (each with dimension 128), and a maximum sequence length of 2048.
 It employs 2-bit weights, resulting in a compact architecture with a model size of approximately 2.5 billion parameters and attention workload size of nearly 4.51 TOPS.
-The workload per-stage breakdown is presented in Fig. \ref{Fig.7}, showing that the projection workloads utilize from 60\% to 80\% from the total workload.
+The per-stage breakdown is presented in Fig. \ref{Fig.8}, showing that the projection (activation-to-weight) workloads utilize from 60\% to 80\% from the total workload.
+A cycle-accurate simulator is developed to evaluate the latency, energy consumption, and memory access for WS, DiP, and ADiP architectures.
+The simulator employs analytical models for WS and DiP architectures, derived from the DiP work \cite{abdelmaksoud2025dip}.
+In addition, the matrix multiplication workloads for each model are evaluated independently on the target architectures.